-We asked Dr June Tan to explain the contraception options available for women and the pros and cons of each.
+What are the contraception options available for women? and what are the pros and cons of each?
 We hope this simple guide helps guide your decision making.

 The combined oral contraceptive pill (COCP) is usually just called “the pill”.
 It contains two hormones, oestrogen and progestogen, similar to the natural hormones women produce in their ovaries.
 The main way it works is by stopping ovulation.